 Jump To: Kids Day, Feline Follies, Twilight Tours

-Free admission for active duty military and dependent family, see flyer
+Free admission for active duty military with ID and spouse/children

 Special evening open houses called "Twilight Tours" are held three times a year (spring, summer, and fall).
 These are always held on Saturday evenings.
 The only time the compound is open in the evening, the cats are much more active, and we give them all enrichment items.
 Also, visitors can wander around parts of the compound that are not open to visitors during the day.
 This is because Twilight Tours are restricted to adults only (18 and over).
 There is an admission fee of $20 per person.
 Our cat's "adoptive parents" are invited to attend the Summer tour as our special guests.